Vesperis

 And for the first time in their lives… they feel certain.

-Faction: Bound
+Faction: Pure

 Symbol: A moth drawn toward a distant, unreachable star